LJAM96/plex-edition-manager/README.md

    - Verify your Plex server is running
    - Check your server address and token in config.ini
    - Ensure your network allows connections to the Plex server
+   - Increase `performance.http_timeout` if your server is remote or responses are slow

 2. **No Metadata Appearing**:
    - Check which modules are enabled in settings